Minimum Age Policy

 Secondary School Program Students

 You may enroll only in seven-week session courses that have been approved for your program.
-If you are a residential student, you must be enrolled in 8 credits, the Summer School maximum.
+In a typical year, residential students must be enrolled in 8 credits, the Summer School maximum.
 Nonresidential students who attend as commuters or online may enroll for either 4 or 8 undergraduate credits.

 Adult and College Students